merenlab/merenlab.org/tutorials/infant-gut/index.md

 |E_faecium_6778|faecium|
 |E_faecium_6798|faecium|

 Which is also in your data-pack.
-Let's import it into the pan database as an additional layer data:
+Let's {% include PROGRAM name="anvi-import-misc-data" text="import" %} it into the pan database as an additional layer data:

 ``` bash
 anvi-import-misc-data -p PAN/Enterococcus-PAN.db \